Ziv-spec/randomfun/articles/software-design.md

 - Conformity (interfaces, features)
 - Education (Knowledge Fundamentals, Mentorship)
 - Institutional Decline (Effects on us)
+- Programming is very much like writing anything.
+You can have an idea of how something should be but only as you implement the system itself is when you actually materialize everything and make sure that it can work.
+Holes in your thinking are patched, kinks and past assumptions are resolved and the final product is almost always different than what you might have began with.
+This is also why programming is so hard as your plans almost never go smoothly requiring you to find all of the ways that failures take effect.
+- can we learn from biological systems?
+Antifragile systems it is.

 For years now it seems humans have been the dominant species on this planet.
 Organized together in weird structures, held by stories and powered by intelligence, humans seem to not only survive great calamities but also advance their knowledge and capabilities through and through.
 For as much as I would love to jump into the meat of this article I believe, to appreciate it fully, it is important to remember the challenges we as species had to overcome to get to where we are.